vignemail1/inputlag-tester/README.md

 > ⚠️ Important: this program measures the time between a mouse movement and DXGI detecting a frame change on Windows.
 > It does **not** directly measure the actual display output time (scan-out + panel response).

+also very important: **this tool doesn't work if you are performing a screen cloning**, it works when expanding screen.

 ## Features

 - Automatically detects monitor **refresh rate (Hz)** via DXGI